Valaciclovir Tablets

 -

-You should swallow the valaciclovir tablets whole with a glass of water at the same time each day.
-Follow the instructions from a doctor or pharmacist.
+You should swallow the valaciclovir tablet whole with a glass of water at the same time each day.
+Follow the instructions given to you by your doctor or pharmacist.
+Check the patient information leaflet that comes with your medication if you’re not sure.

 -